brysontyrrell/tccprofile/README.md

 ### Code Signed Scripts
 This utility will check if a script has been code signed, if it has, it will default to creating a profile with the code sign requirements of the script.
 If the script is not code signed, it will default to the shell path or interpreter path as specified in the shebang line (i.e. `#!/usr/bin/python` or `#!/bin/sh`).
 This can still fail, however, if the shell or interpreter itself is not code signed.
 This would be applicable in scenarios where a new version of a shell or python, etc, has been installed on the system.
 For that reason, it's suggested that using the macOS system shells or python is best practice.
 Alternatively, code signing the shell/interpreter is possible.

+#### Notes on Creating Profiles for Code Signed Scripts
+When a "plain" text file is code signed, the code sign requirements are stored in several extended attributes, these attributes are not preserved by default when using a tool like `pkgbuild` to build a package.
+If you plan on distributing code signed scripts in an installer package, you will need to make sure the build tool can preserve the extended attributes.

 ## Camera and Microphone payloads
 Per Apple's [documentation](https://developer.apple.com/enterprise/documentation/Configuration-Profile-Reference.pdf) on the Privacy payloads, `tccprofile.py` will automatically set the `Allowed` value to `False`, even if the `--allow` flag is used.